nkdAgility/NKDAgility.com/site/content/resources/blog/2012/2012-08-08-tfs-2012-issue-some-features-of-team-web-access-are-not-visible-to-you/index.md

 ---
+title: 'TFS 2012 Issue: Some features of Team Web Access are not visible to you'
+date: 2012-08-08
+author: MrHinsh
 id: "7094"
-title: "TFS 2012 Issue: Some features of Team Web Access are not visible to you"
-date: "2012-08-08"
-categories:
-  - "problems-and-puzzles"
-tags:
-  - "puzzles"
-  - "tfs"
-  - "tfs2012"
-coverImage: "metro-problem-icon-5-5.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "tfs-2012-issue-some-features-of-team-web-access-are-not-visible-to-you"
+slug: tfs-2012-issue-some-features-of-team-web-access-are-not-visible-to-you
 aliases:
 - /blog/tfs-2012-issue-some-features-of-team-web-access-are-not-visible-to-you
+tags:
+- puzzles
+- tfs
+- tfs2012
+categories:
+- problems-and-puzzles
+coverImage: metro-problem-icon-5-5.png

 ---

 The first time you log into TFS 2012 you may see the message “Some features of Team Web Access are not visible to you” and once you check out the details you see that “In order to use all the features of Team Web Access, you must have the correct license and configuration.
 For more information”.